Jinyeop3110/Jinyeop3110.github.io/_projects/6_project.md

 ---

-@article{lee2020deep,
-  title={Deep-learning-based three-dimensional label-free tracking and analysis of immunological synapses of CAR-T cells}, author={Lee, Moosung and Lee, Young-Ho and Song, Jinyeop and Kim, Geon and Jo, YoungJu and Min, HyunSeok and Kim, Chan Hyuk and Park, YongKeun}, journal={Elife}, volume={9}, pages={e49023}, year={2020}, publisher={eLife Sciences Publications, Ltd}
+Paper : <a href="https://elifesciences.org/articles/49023">"Deep-learning-based three-dimensional label-free tracking and analysis of immunological synapses of CAR-T cells"</a>

-}
+We propose and experimentally validate a label-free, volumetric, and automated assessment method for IS dynamics using a combinational approach of optical diffraction tomography and deep learning-based segmentation.

-TO be updated
+(TO be updated)